abelshinabery/Out-of-the-Woods/README.md

 Next Steps: After finishing the React styles for layouts and arranging components, I will begin assisting with logic (button mapping, database querying, etc).

 **Rachel:** <br>
-Status: 6+ hours of troubleshooting but still cannot get foo-app working in Expo on local machine.
-Other Sprint tasks complete, with suggestions for code changes once can test.<br>
+Status: Created large gitignore, concrete code changes suggested for BigButton accessibility.
+Unfortunately, after 8+ hours of troubleshooting still cannot get foo-app working in Expo on local machine, which meant it was too risky to change source code directly.
+Will look for other software/simulator options next.
+Other Sprint tasks complete and have a good sense of what's next.<br>
 Next steps: Continue trying to fix Expo access, or find alternative options to display app (maybe an IDE/Simulator).
-Once able to see the app, implement accessibility suggestions for BigButton and test.
+Once able to see the app, implement accessibility suggestions for BigButton into the code and test all with mobile screen readers - those may not be implemented in just a simulator and may need to borrow test phones that have Expo working to test accessibility.
+Integrate what we've learned about mobile accessibility into the new features and pages we'll be adding during the last sprint.

 **Abel:** <br>
 Status: Working on adding functionality to the SOS button on the homepage.<br>